simonjanssen/flow-like/apps/docs/src/content/docs/nodes/Web/API/Response/To Bytes.md

 This node extracts the body of an HTTP response and converts it to bytes.
 It is useful for processing the response data in binary form.

 ## Pins
 The node has three input pins and two output pins.
-The `exec_in` pin triggers the node's execution, while the `response` pin accepts an HTTP response.
-The node outputs either `exec_out` upon successful execution or `failed` if an error occurs.
+The `Start` pin triggers the node's execution, while the `response` pin accepts an HTTP response.
+The node outputs either `Start` upon successful execution or `failed` if an error occurs.

 | Pin Name | Pin Description | Pin Type | Value Type |
 |:----------:|:-------------:|:------:|:------:|